equinor/revisions/doc/examples/comments.md

 ```
 ### Some of the IDs here are copied from the input revision
 * All scopes except rev:Reply.
-(Facility, Project, COntract, Contractor, and MelReportingTemplate)
+(Facility, Project, COntract, Contractor, and MelReportingTemplate).
+Including all scopes from the revision is also ok, although perhaps slightly misleading.
-* The object of the releation rev:aboutRevision
+* The object of the relation rev:aboutRevision
-* The tag number values, the objects of owl:hasValue
+* Where used, the tag number values, the objects of owl:hasValue

 ### Some of the IDs are generated
 * The record IRI (antyhing goes, but must be unique)